solisaegis/SolisAegis/post-v16-independent-publications/the-structural-preference-for-peace/FINAL_v1_0/readme.md

 Coexilia remains closed and unchanged.

-Master Hash Manifest v16 remains final and unchanged.
+Master Hash Manifest v16 remains final and unchanged as its own historical locked manifest.

+Master Hash Manifest v17.0 FINAL is a later archive-integrity and reference manifest.
+Its publication and discovery metadata do not alter the byte identity, status, claims, boundaries, or Final v1.0 identity of this publication.

 The Aegis Solis Archive is referenced only as a non-authoritative interpretive source.